History of Courtney Love in Timeline

 Loading Video...

-In February 2003, Courtney Love was arrested at Heathrow Airport for disruptive behavior during a flight.
-As a result, she was banned from flying with Virgin Airlines.
+In February 2003, Courtney Love was arrested at Heathrow Airport for disrupting a flight and was banned from Virgin Airlines.

-In July 2003, following the breakup of Hole, Courtney Love signed a recording contract with Virgin Records and began composing with Linda Perry.
-She then started recording her debut solo album, America's Sweetheart, in France.
+In July 2003, Courtney Love signed a contract with Virgin Records after the breakup of Hole, and began recording her debut solo album, America's Sweetheart, in France.

 February 2004: Release of America's Sweetheart

-In February 2004, Virgin Records released Courtney Love's debut solo album, America's Sweetheart.
-The album received mixed reviews and sold fewer than 100,000 copies.
-Love later expressed regret over the record, attributing it to her drug problems at the time.
+In February 2004, Virgin Records released Courtney Love's album, America's Sweetheart, which received mixed reviews and sold fewer than 100,000 copies.
+Love later expressed regret over the record.

-March 17, 2004: Appearance on Late Show with David Letterman
+March 17, 2004: Love Appears on Late Show with David Letterman

-On March 17, 2004, Courtney Love appeared on the Late Show with David Letterman to promote her album America's Sweetheart.
-The appearance gained media attention because she lifted her shirt multiple times, flashed Letterman, and stood on his desk.
+On March 17, 2004, Courtney Love appeared on the Late Show with David Letterman to promote America's Sweetheart, where she flashed Letterman and stood on his desk, drawing media coverage.

-On July 9, 2004, Courtney Love was arrested on her 40th birthday for failing to appear in court for the March 2004 charges.
-She was taken to Bellevue Hospital, allegedly incoherent, and placed on a 72-hour watch.
+On July 9, 2004, Courtney Love was arrested on her 40th birthday for failing to appear in court for the March 2004 charges, and was placed on a 72-hour watch at Bellevue Hospital.

-In October 2004, Courtney Love pleaded guilty to disorderly conduct related to an incident in East Village.
+In October 2004, Courtney Love pleaded guilty to disorderly conduct regarding the incident in East Village.

-In 2004, amidst her legal troubles, Courtney Love co-wrote a semi-autobiographical manga, Princess Ai, with Stu Levy, illustrated by Misaho Kujiradou and Ai Yazawa.
-It was released in three volumes in the United States and Japan between 2004 and 2006.
+In 2004, Courtney Love co-wrote the semi-autobiographical manga, Princess Ai, with Stu Levy, illustrated by Misaho Kujiradou and Ai Yazawa.

-August 2005: Comedy Central Roast of Pamela Anderson Appearance
+August 2005: Appearance on Comedy Central Roast of Pamela Anderson

-In August 2005, Courtney Love's appearance as a roaster on the Comedy Central Roast of Pamela Anderson attracted media attention, as she appeared intoxicated and disheveled.
+In August 2005, Courtney Love's appearance on the Comedy Central Roast of Pamela Anderson, in which she appeared intoxicated, attracted further media attention.

-In September 2005, Courtney Love was sentenced to a 28-day lockdown rehab program for violating her probation.
-To avoid jail time, she accepted an additional 180-day rehab sentence.
+In September 2005, Courtney Love was sentenced to a 28-day lockdown rehab program, followed by an additional 180-day rehab sentence, for violating her probation.

-In November 2005, after completing a program, Courtney Love was discharged from the rehab center under the provision that she complete further outpatient rehab.
+In November 2005, after completing the program, Courtney Love was discharged from the rehab center under the provision that she complete further outpatient rehab.

 2005: Writing "Loser Dust" in Rehab